tekumara/typos-lsp/README.md

 cargo install --git https://github.com/tekumara/typos-lsp typos-lsp
 ```

+See [typos-lsp versions on repology](https://repology.org/project/typos-lsp/versions) for other package managers.
 Or manually download `typos-lsp` from the [releases page](https://github.com/tekumara/typos-lsp/releases).

+## Usage

+Once installed `typos` will automatically execute when you open or edit any file.

 ## Configuration